Cancelling your insurance

 Contact the leasing company.
 Since the leasing company actually owns the vehicle, you’ll need its permission to cancel the insurance.

-- your licence plate number, signature, new address and new phone number
+- a signed letter requesting the cancellation.
+Include your licence plate number, new address and new phone number.

 - your Owner's Certificate of Insurance and Vehicle Licence (keep the bottom part, the "vehicle registration," because you'll need it to register your vehicle outside of B.C.)

-- a photocopy of your new registration document if you have already registered your vehicle outside B.C.
+- a photocopy of your new registration document, if you've already registered your vehicle outside of B.C.

 ICBC - Cancellations